jussihyva/DSLR/README.md

 #### 5.x.x Box plot

-Boxplot visualize functions (values of them) so that its easy to get overview about functions.
-In the picture below we see that some functions includes values which are not in common limits.
-To avoid unexpected behavier during data processing a content of those functions requires deeper analysis.
+Boxplot visualizes functions (values of them) so that it's easy to get an overview of functions.
+In the picture below we see that some functions include values that are not within common (Q1 and Q3) limits.
+To avoid unexpected behavior during data processing the content of those functions requires deeper analysis.

 ![Boxplot](Documentation/Python_Boxplot.png)

 #### 5.x.x Correlations plot

-Correction plot visualize correlation between functions.
-Functions which correlate strongly does not add additional value for data processing.
-In case of limitation of amount of a input data is required, selecting just one of functions which correlate each other might be valid solution.
-Correlation could be same or opposite direction.
-In the picture below yellow and purple colours indicate strong correlation between functions.
+Correction plot visualizes correlation between functions.
+Functions that correlate strongly do not add additional value for data processing.
+In case of limitation of the amount of input data is required, selecting just one of the functions that correlate each other might be a valid solution.
+The correlation could be the same or opposite direction.
+In the picture below the yellow and the purple colors indicate a strong correlation between functions.

 ![Correlationsplot](Documentation/Python_Correlationsplot.png)

 #### 5.x.x Histogram plot

-Histogram plot visualize how values in a function are distributed.
-Currently I do not have any idea how this information could be usefull for data processing.
-Let see do I get some ideas in future.
+Histogram plots visualize how values in a function are distributed.
+Currently, I do not have any idea how this information could be useful for data processing.
+Let see do I get some ideas in the future.

 ![Histogramsplot](Documentation/Python_Histogramplot.png)

 #### 5.x.x Scatter plot

+A scatter plot and correlation plot visualizes similar things (at least from my point of view).
+The visualization view is different that makes the possibility for a different kind of information.
+Currently, I don't know what kind of, but in any case.

 ![Scatterplot](Documentation/Python_Scatterplot.png)

 ### 5.2 Implemented Matrix and Vector calculation funtions

+To learn (all details) I decided to write logistic regression functionality with C-language.
+It's a lot of work and forces me to really understand how details must be implemented.
+Looking forward that this kind of way of learning helps me to use ready-made functionality (like in numpy, pandas etc...) fluently.
+Below, is a list of matrix/vector functions that I wrote.

 | Name of the function | similar functionality in python
 |:-|:-|